Can you get a refund from a nonrefundable airline ticket?

-Pro Tip: Make sure you read the fare rules of the ticket BEFORE you buy it.
+Pro Tip: Make sure you read the ticket fare rules BEFORE buying it.

-Ok so you’ve purchased a nonrefundable airline ticket and now your plans have changed, what do you do?
+Ok, so maybe you’ve purchased a nonrefundable airline ticket, and now your plans have changed.

 There are plenty of different ways to either make a voluntary change to a nonrefundable ticket (without being penalized) or get a refund.

 How do I get a refund on a nonrefundable airline ticket?